KukaXoco Finance: Investment Center

 (trend down since March 2021)

-except when the Fed's MTRR policies pushed interest rates under
+Fed's MTRR policies pushed interest rates under 1% or so.

 (trend down since March 2024 IPO)